 The Purpose Behind the Everyday Patriot Project

-The Everyday Patriot project began nearly twelve years ago, during the first deployment of my oldest son.
-As the daughter of a Vietnam War combat US Army veteran, the wife of a US Navy veteran, and the mother of two US Army infantry veterans, I have always been aware of the human cost of our military.
+The Everyday Patriot project began nearly twelve years ago, during my oldest son’s first deployment.
+As the daughter of a Vietnam War combat veteran in the U.S. Army, the wife of a U.S. Navy veteran, and the mother of two U.S. Army infantry veterans, I have always been aware of the human cost of military service.

-Written with love and support of our troops.
+With love and unwavering support for our troops,

 a.d. elliott